Course Overview

 Required

-- Your laptop so that you can read each othersâ memos.
+- Your laptop so that you can read each others’ memos.

-- Have reviewed your peersâ memos and provided feedback, most importantly FAQ questions.
+- Have reviewed your peers’ memos and provided feedback.

-MEASURING VALUE: THE STARTUP ECONOMICS OF EXPERIMENTATION
+MEASURING VALUE: THE ECONOMICS OF STARTUP EXPERIMENTS

 Required